-Students who entered law school in 2013 or later and are enrolled in the JD program must earn 87 law credits to graduate.
+Students enrolled in the JD program must earn 87 law credits to graduate.
 Those 87 credits must be comprised of the following:

 - The eight prescribed first-year courses:

 - Ethics Requirement: A two-credit course in ethics and professional responsibility.
 Courses that satisfy the Ethics requirement are identified in the Course Browser by using the JD Course of Study drop-down menu and searching for "JD - ethics."

 - Substantial Research and Writing Project Requirement: One faculty-supervised research paper for a minimum of two credits.
 This may be fulfilled by way of a seminar or an independent study.
 The SRWP paper must be a solo project; group projects may not be used to fulfill the requirement.
 The student's engagement in a substantial research and writing project must be registered with the Registrar's Office no later than the end of the drop/add period of the student's fifth semester.
 Courses that satisfy the SRWP requirement are identified in the Course Browser by using the JD Course of Study drop-down menu and searching for "JD - substantial research and writing project."

 - Experiential Learning Requirement: a minimum six credits in simulation courses, clinics and/or externships.
 Courses that satisfy the Experiential Learning Requirement are identified in the Course Browser by using the JD Course of Study drop-down menu and searching for "experiential learning."

 Regularly-Scheduled Courses: A minimum 64 of the 87 credits must be earned in courses that require attendance in regularly scheduled classroom sessions or direct faculty instruction.

 - Law School courses and seminars, including courses cross-listed at the Law School but originating in another school or department at the University.